gwcunning1/Hello-world/README.md

 <!---change--->

 # Hello-world
-Learn Git Now the push
+Learn Git Now the push and more edit